ollyspooner/ollyspooner.github.io/writeups/xsltmappings.md

   * "Change the XML schema" - it is a wsdl from a third party system, so I can't change it!
-  * "Do it in Java" - the ultimate last resort, but such a shame not to be able to use the easily configuratble import and export mappings that Mendix worked so hard to provide us with!
+  * "Do it in Java" - the ultimate last resort, but such a shame not to be able to use the easily configurable import and export mappings that Mendix worked so hard to provide us with!

 Just for completeness, when we want to call the reciprocal action "DataFormSave",